Enabling Full-Duplex LEO Satellite Systems with Non-Reciprocal BD-RIS-Assisted Beamforming: Introduction

 Several efforts have been made to realize non-reciprocal (NR)-BD-RIS, such as adding non-reciprocal components \cite{pozar_microwave_2021, xu2024non}, e.g., isolators or circulators, into the impedance network of RIS.
 In \fig{fig:nr_hardware}, we demonstrate the $2$-port impedance networks and their corresponding scattering matrices of both NR-BD-RIS achieved by isolator and R-BD-RIS \cite{pozar_microwave_2021, xu2024non}.
 In addition, utilizing radio frequency (RF) micro-electromechanical systems (MEMs) switches \cite{li_reconfigurable_2022, rebeiz2001rf}, and employing metasurface-based techniques \cite{zhang2019breaking, zhang2018space, li2018metasurfaces, liaskos2020internet} can also break the circuit reciprocity.
 These hardware advancements have enabled NR-BD-RIS to improve channel gain \cite{li_reconfigurable_2022}, achieve spatial selectivity \cite{rusek2024spatially}, and facilitate secure communications \cite{pan_full_duplex_2021, wang2024channel}.
 A key area of research focuses on supporting non-aligned DL and UL devices in FD systems.
 For example, \cite{li_non-reciprocal_2024} theoretically demonstrates that NR-BD-RIS enables optimally simultaneous maximization of DL and UL channel gains in single-antenna FD systems, a capability that R-BD-RIS and D-RIS are unable to achieve.
 Further studies such as \cite{liu2024non} show that NR-BD-RIS achieves better DL and UL sum-rate performance than other two types of RIS in multi-user multiple-antenna FD systems.
 Additionally, \cite{liu2025secure} proposes a secure FD wireless circulator, which allows one-way secure communication.
-Building on these work, as depicted in \fig{fig:system}, we propose an NR-BD-RIS-enabled FD LEO satellite system with non-aligned Tx and Rx antennas, addressing the needs for energy efficiency, low cost, and high spectral efficiency in FD LEO satellite systems.
+Building on these work, as depicted in \fig{fig:system}, we propose an NR-BD-RIS-enabled FD LEO satellite system with non-aligned Tx and Rx antennas, addressing the needs for low cost, and high spectral efficiency in FD LEO satellite systems. \footnote{{Note that this work assumes an ideal RIS model.
+In practice, hardware impairments constrain the implementation of NR-BD-RIS.
+These impairments include discrete tuning steps of the impedance and admittance loads, lossy interconnections and admittance components, frequency-dependent impedance, and mutual coupling \cite{li2024stacked, li2025holographic, li2024performance, li2025tutorial}.
+Such hardware constraints may introduce deviations from the upper bound performance using ideal model. }}